ComradDoge/DogeEU4/README.md

 [quote]

 General
+- Can now covert the primary culture of your colony through subject interactions

 Balance
-- Ayyubid university decision slightly tweaked
+- Ayyubid mission university decision slightly tweaked

 Fixes
 - Jewish faiths local provinces value fix 1%>10%
 - Internally removed some files or made them separate as to not use vanilla files
 - Error log fixes
+- Centralization static manpower/sailor bonus removed and replaced with 10% global modifier for each
+- Arch-Monarchy trigger removed to be a choice at the start instead of waiting for a vassal

 Graphical